 Develop advanced critical, analytical, Interdisciplinary and research skills in any aspect of social work.
-Our flexible course can be tailored to your individual interests.
+Our flexible on-campus course is tailored to your interests.

 This course focuses on the complex issues and challenges of 21st century social work.

 We have a range of expertise and experience, including interdisciplinarity (a specific and unique strength of the programme), leadership, research, values and social work practice.
 We are particularly keen to establish links between theory and practice.
 Our modules also draw on experienced and knowledgeable guest lecturers both from the field and from academic research.